zxlml/BilevelOptimization/Readme.md

-# Codes for "Stability-based Generalization Assessment for Stochastic Bilevel Optimization"
+# Codes for "Stability-based Generalization Assessment for Stochastic Bilevel Optimization" accepted by IJCAI 2024.

 # Code & Data Acknowledgement